Remove or reset file passwords in Office 2016

 DocRecrypt -p 12345 -i lockedfile -o newfile

-Once files are password protected using Office 2016, will not remove the passwords.
+Once files are password protected using Office 2016, won't remove the passwords.

 Office 2010 and 2007 files